-Sir Stamford Raffles' career and contributions to Singapore
+Sir Stamford Raffles's career and contributions to Singapore

 Founding of Singapore

 In December 1818, Raffles left Calcutta in search of a new British settlement to replace Malacca.
 Malacca was one of the many British territories given back to the Dutch as part of a war treaty.
 Raffles had foreseen that without a strategic British trading post located within the Straits Settlement, the Dutch could gain control of the Straits Settlement trade.
-Raffles arrived in Singapore on board a ship called Indiana on 29 January 1819.
+Raffles arrived in Singapore on board the Indiana on 29 January 1819.
 Accompanied by William Farquhar and a sepoy, he met the Temenggong Abdul Rahman to negotiate for a British factory to be established on the island.
-On 6 February 1819, he signed an official treaty with Sultan Hussein and Temenggong Abdul Rahman, and subsequently the Union Jack Flag was raised officially.
+On 6 February 1819, he signed an official treaty with Sultan Hussein and Temenggong Abdul Rahman, and subsequently the Union Jack was officially raised.

 Raffles Town Plan

 Raffles conceived a town plan to remodel Singapore into a modern city.
 The plan consisted of separate areas for different ethnic groups and provision of other facilities such as roads, schools and lands for government buildings.
 In October 1822, a Town Plan Committee was formed by Raffles to oversee the project.